kdoore/1335GitBook/drawing-application-logic.md

 ### Overall Project Logic

-- Create a Group of 3 Buttons that function as a group
+- Create a Group of 4 Buttons that function as a group

-- Create a single Button to clear the canvas
+- Create an additional 5th Button that will clear the canvas

-- Create 3 simple patterns that can be drawn at the mouse position, the active pattern can be changed by selecting one of 3 buttons
+- Create 3 simple patterns that can be drawn at the mouse position, the active pattern can be changed by selecting one of 3 pattern buttons.

+- Add logic to have 1 of the 4 pattern buttons work as an eraser ( draw an ellipse with background color)

 - Use Functions to organize main-tab Logic
 - Use Classes to structure project logic.